 The issues of HandBrake no valid source found can trouble you with efficient ripping.
 Even if you bypass the problem with the above-mentioned troubleshooting methods, you still cannot decrypt copy-protected disc content unless you install libdvdcss on the respective device.
 Moreover, the decryption capability of libdvdcss is limited; it cannot handle newer encryption schemes.
 So, HandBrake can be a good option for ripping homemade DVDs, but you must seek a reliable option for the speedy ripping of encrypted discs.
 Here's where DVDFab DVD Ripper can be your best bet.

-- Bypass all kinds of latest and old copy-protection techniques from DVDs such as Region Codes, APS, Sony DADC, CSS, and more
+• Bypass the latest and old copy-protection from DVDs such as Region Codes, APS, Sony DADC, CSS, and more

-- Converts DVD content to over 1000 popular and widely-compatible digital formats, including audio files in 1:1 quality
+• Converts DVD to 1000+ popular and widely-compatible digital formats, including audio files in 1:1 quality

-- Customize the output parameters to meet your preferences for seamless playback on desired devices, whether mobile, theater, or AI
+• Customize the output parameters to meet your preferences for seamless playback on desired devices

-- Updates regularly to open, recognize, and decrypt latest-released DVDs with its exclusive Cloud Decryption Service
+• Updates regularly to recognize, and decrypt latest-released DVDs with its exclusive Cloud Decryption Service

-Step 1: Install and open DVDFab on your Windows 7 and higher computers or Mac OS 10.10 and above models.
+Step 1: Install and open DVDFab on your Windows or Mac OS.
 Opt for the Ripper module from the left pane.

 Step 2: Load the desired DVD into the optical drive.
 Alternatively, use the Add button to navigate the loaded disc content.
 Drag and drop them onto the primary interface to work with ISO files and folders.